Richard Cordray: Ohio attorney general (2009–2011)

-Prior to the filing the five funds had filed individual complaints, but the September filing of an amended complaint joined the actions with Cordray representing the lead plaintiff.
+Before the filing, the five funds had filed individual complaints, but the September filing of an amended complaint joined the actions, with Cordray representing the lead plaintiff.
 The amended complaint included details about conversations and communications between Bank of America and Merrill Lynch executives that were revealed in media reports, congressional testimony and investigations by the Securities and Exchange Commission.
 The filing was an attempt to recover losses endured when Bank of America's share price fell after the transaction.
-The damages were sought from Bank of America, individual executives, the bank's board of directors, including any insurers that cover directors' legal liabilities.
-Among the specifics of the claim were that Bank of America agreed to allow Merrill Lynch to pay as much as $5.8 billion in undisclosed year-end discretionary bonuses to executives and employees and that Bank of America and Merrill Lynch executives were aware of billions of dollars in losses suffered by Merrill Lynch in the two months before the merger vote but failed to disclose them.
+The damages were sought from Bank of America, individual executives, and the bank's board of directors, including insurers that cover directors' legal liabilities.
+Among the specifics of the claim were that Bank of America agreed to allow Merrill Lynch to pay as much as $5.8 billion in undisclosed year-end discretionary bonuses to executives and employees and that Bank of America and Merrill Lynch executives were aware of billions of dollars in losses Merrill Lynch suffered in the two months before the merger vote but failed to disclose them.